aleris/tscfg-plugin-gradle/README.md

 }
 ```

-The java plugin is required to use the plugin.
+The java plugin is required.
+For the moment, only Java config classes are supported.

 The `src/tscfg/application.spec.conf` spec/template file should contain a
 [tscfg schema definition](https://github.com/carueda/tscfg/wiki/template-generation), for example: